 This passion for learning how to be a Clinical Supervisor has evolved gradually into teaching others how to be a Clinical Supervisor.
 Dayna runs the following monthly groups for clinicians:

 Group Supervision for fully licensed clinicians focusing on the “Use of Self”

-Clinical Supervision Group for LCSWA and LPCA clinicians.
+Clinical Supervision Group for LCSWA and LCMHCA clinicians.

 She is available to provide remote Clinical Supervision and Consultation.

-She is currently writing Creative Ways to Learn Ethics: An Experiential Training Manual for Helping Professionals.
-This book is a compilation of ethics trainings Dayna has provided with much success over many years making ethics interesting, fun, and engaging while providing challenges to practice professional ethical conduct.
+Creative Ways to Learn Ethics: An Experiential Training Manual for Helping Professionals is Dayna’s second book.
+It is a compilation of ethics trainings Dayna has provided with much success over many years making ethics interesting, fun, and engaging while providing challenges to practice professional ethical conduct.
 It utilizes a variety of experiential approaches including: expressive arts, games, mindfulness exercises, films, journaling, and group activities which can be used by educators, trainers, mental health professionals, health care providers, and organizational leaders.
-Creative Ways to Learn Ethics is due to be published by Routledge Books in 2018.
+Creative Ways to Learn Ethics was published by Routledge Books in 2019.